 This study employed an exploratory, descriptive research design to examine how teacher candidates enrolled in a STEM methods course in a Southeastern University integrated GenAI tools into their lesson planning, how they perceived the integration of these tools, and the factors influencing their adoption and use of these tools.
 During the course, the instructor selected and demonstrated GenAI tools to support 5E lesson planning including ChatGPT, Perplexity, MagicSchoolAI, etc., to promote the development of TPACK, and encourage reflective use of GenAI in lesson design.
 Considering the recent release of ChatGPT during the timeframe of this course, activities included the guided exploration of GenAI tools, citation of AI tools in lesson planning tasks, and structured reflection on the effectiveness and usability of these tools.
 It’s worth noting that GenAI tools were introduced as an additional layer of instructional support rather than a course requirement.
 Nine teacher candidates were enrolled in this course and participated in the data collection at each pertinent stage.
 Seven were teacher candidates with a secondary science focus and two had a secondary mathematics focus.

 The instructor gathered data throughout the course using various quantitative and qualitative tools.
-These included (1) a Pre/Post TPACK Survey based on Schmid et al.’s (2020) validated short instrument, measuring teachers’ self-assessed technological, pedagogical, and content knowledge at the start and near the end of the semester; (2) a Pre/Post AI Perceptions and Experience Questionnaire, evaluating participants’ familiarity with GenAI tools, their perceptions of usefulness and ease of use, and their confidence in integrating AI into lesson planning; and (3) an AI Tool Utilization Questionnaire, administered three times after each lesson plan submission to track which GenAI tools were used, for what specific tasks, and to gather short reflections on the benefits and challenges experienced with each tool.
+These included a Pre/Post AI Perceptions and Experience Questionnaire, evaluating participants’ familiarity with GenAI tools, their perceptions of usefulness and ease of use, and their confidence in integrating AI into lesson planning; and an AI Tool Utilization Questionnaire, administered three times after each lesson plan submission to track which GenAI tools were used, for what specific tasks, and to gather short reflections on the benefits and challenges experienced with each tool.

 Findings and Discussion